GuttembergMachado/dora/README.md

 # DORA - Document Object Recognition and Analysis

 **Dora** is a document classifier.
 It is a supervised machine learning trainer and classifier used to classify scanned document images, document pictures and video frames of documents.

-There is serveral different techniques and algorithms implemented on its VC++ version.
-This repo is the first try out of a linux port.
+There is serveral different techniques and algorithms implemented on its VC++ version, including my own version of a Projection Algorithm based on XYCut.

+This repo is the first try out of a linux port, as well as an effort to adapt the code, that was previously written for opencv 2.4, in order to  to take adavantage of the new features and patters offered from opencv 3.2.

-Dora is a console application and there's no setup required, but it requires opencv.
+Dora is a console application and although there's no setup required, it does requires an opencv 3.2 (or latter) installed.

 ```
 Usage: